mcarter450/products-feed-generator/README.txt

 = What feed formats are supported =

-Only XMl is supported at this time, although additional formats are planned for a future release.
+Only XML is supported at this time, although additional formats are planned for a future release.

 = Does this plugin support other marketplaces =